richardvenneman/floatl/README.md

 var floatl = require('float');
 new floatl(element);

-// Regular approach with the global Floatl function new Floatl(element);
+// When using the global Floatl new Floatl(element);

 // When using jQuery, you can pass in a jQuery object